-Each of the then directors attended 75% or more of the meetings of the Board of Directors and committees on which they served in fiscal 2009.
+During the fiscal year ended October 31, 2010, the Board of Directors held five meetings.
+Each of the directors attended 75% or more of the meetings of the Board of Directors and committees on which they served in fiscal 2010, with the exception of Mr. Morrison who missed the December 2009 Board of Directors and applicable Committee meetings due to a serious illness prior to passing away later that month.
 We do not have a formal policy regarding attendance by members of the Board of Directors at the Annual Meeting of shareholders, but we encourage directors to attend and historically, most have done so.
-All of the then nine members of the Board of Directors attended the 2009 Annual Meeting of Shareholders.
+All of the nine members of the Board of Directors attended the 2010 Annual Meeting of Shareholders.